An After Birth Care Kit for New Moms: What You Really Need Postpartum

 Get started gathering everything you need postpartum!
 Then you can rest easy, knowing that you are truly ready for this baby to arrive.

 Have you already made it through those first few weeks after birth?
-What would you add to this after birth care kit?
+What would you add to this after birth care kit/postpartum kit?
+Share in the comments!

 June could talk to you all day about homeschooling, parenting, and minimalism.
 When she’s not homeschooling, decluttering, or blogging, she loves to enjoy perfect silence while sipping a hot cup of coffee and thinking uninterrupted thoughts—which, of course, with five kids ten and under doesn’t happen very often.